Tago, Surigao del Sur

-Tago, officially the Municipality of Tago (Surigaonon: Lungsod nan Tago; Bayan ng Tago), is a 2nd class municipality in the province of Surigao del Sur, Philippines.
+Tago, officially the Municipality of Tago (Surigaonon: Lungsod nan Tago; Bayan ng Tago), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 39,831 people.

 History

 The Municipality of Tago was born thrice because of the precariousness of political times back then.
 It saw the light of day for the first time in 1865 under the Maura Law of the Spanish Regime that lasted for three years.
 Tago must have reverted to its barrio status because records had it that for the second time, it regained its municipal status on August 23, 1883, just after it transferred from the so-called Daan Lungsod (Old Town), which was perennially flooded, to the place called Laguna.
 When the Philippine Revolution broke out in 1896, Tago was again reverted to its barrio status.

 About the middle of the First World War, the people of Tago grew politically minded and in the summer of 1916, important leaders of then Barrio of Tago like Catalino Pareja, Calixtro Espinoza, Simon Luna, Miguel Montero, Juan L. Garcia, Feleciano Arquiza, Juan Pimentel, Lorenzo Elizalde, Canuto Consuegra, Lino Montero, Isidro Garcia, Pastor Cabrera, Bernardo Falcon, Felipe Lozada and Felix Rodrigues were determined to wrestle Tago's political independence away from the mother Municipality of Tandag.

 This breed of local leaders then submitted a duly signed petition to the Municipal Council of Tandag.
 But wanting the petition to gain more support, Catalino Pareja, along with councilors Lino Montero, Isidro Garcia and Zacarias Espinoza, sent the resolution directly to the Provincial Board of Surigao which in turn endorsed it to the Governor General in Manila.

 The crude transportation system during that time made the Provincial Governor Ricardo Gonzales incur delays in sending the petition to Governor General Francis Burton Harrison.
 But faced with numerous pressing matters to attend to, Harrison issued Executive Order No. 41 only on November 6, 1918, thus converting Tago, for the third time, from being a barrio to a newborn town.

 Appointed Municipal President effective January 1, 1919, was then Councilor Catalino Pareja with Calixtro Espinoza as Vice Municipal President while Messrs.
 Feleciano Arquiza, Juan L. Garcia, Lorenzo Elizalde and Canuto Consuegra were appointed as Municipal Councilors.
 On the same year, the first election was conducted and Catalino Pareja and Lino Montero were elected as Municipal President and Vice Municipal President respectively.

-Reverend Father Nose Croonin was Tago's Parish Priest at that time.

 During much of World War II Tago remained free from Japanese occupation.
 In late April 1944 the Japanese occupied Tago.
 The Japanese caused much damage there when their first patrol entered town.
 In early May guerrillas affiliated with the 10th Military District of the U.S. Army attacked the Japanese.
 Eight Japanese were killed, but the guerrillas were unable to dislodge them.
 The Japanese remained until 1945 and left many houses destroyed.

-The Luna's, Elizalde, Falcon, Montero and Pimentel are the prominent family in Tago.